How tyres are tested

 The same state of ice throughout the testing is one of the important conditions to test acceleration and braking distances on slippery surfaces.

 Handling on dry asphalt is the so-called "elk test" (rearrangement), when a car runs around a sudden obstacle in front of it and returns to its lane.
-The higher the speed of this classic manoeuver is performed, the better.
+The higher the speed of this classic manoeuvre is performed, the better.

-Handling on a wet road means usually the response of a car to a turn of the steering wheel at sharp manoeuvers and the ability to move at speed in a long corner without drifting and skidding.
+Handling on a wet road usually means the response of a car to a turn of the steering wheel at sharp manoeuvres, and the ability to move at speed in a long corner without drifting and skidding.
 By this test it is checked how unexpectedly the car skids and how easily it can stabilize afterwards.

 This feature is evaluated taking into account the subjective opinion of a test driver as well as professional control tools:

 - Computers with special software to measure parameters under various loads.

 The tyre braking distance on dry and wet asphalt is usually determined when decelerating from 80 to 5 km/h, that is, in emergency braking mode.